Flights to Kilimanjaro and Tanzania

 Tanzania has three major international airports: Dar es Salaam, Zanzibar and Kilimanjaro.
 The latter, as you may expect, is the most convenient for Kilimanjaro, standing only 42km away from the mountain town of Moshi and 50km from Arusha.

 Recently, the number of airlines flying into KIA (the acronym for Kilimanjaro International Airport, though the three-letter international airport code is JRO) has improved considerably.
 Joining the three carriers who’ve ‘traditionally’ served Kilimanjaro – KLM, Ethiopian Airlines and Kenya Airways – are two new major airlines: Qatar Airways and Turkish Airlines.
 As a result airfares are beginning to tumble – from their previously extortionate levels.
+A sixth airline, Flydubai, partner of Emirates, has only added to the options.

 The most popular carrier is the Dutch airline KLM, largely because a) they fly frequently (pretty much every day in the high season) and b) they have an extensive network of regional flights in the US and UK (and Europe), which makes them more convenient than other airlines.